tp-codings/KITTIVIS_3D/README.md

 # Filtering pointclouds
 This project includes two methods for filtering point clouds.
 These methods allow for investigating how a model performs on reduced datasets.
 The first method systematically filters the point cloud by a certain factor, simulating a generally lower data availability typical of cheaper LiDAR sensors with lower resolution.
 The second method reduces based on the layers or beams of the LiDAR scanner.
 In this approach, every x-th layer is removed.
 This simulates a scanner that captures fewer layers (KITTI: 64 layers, nuScenes: 32 layers).
+Both scripts can be used in a similar way.

 ## Systematic filtering: pointcloud_filter_sys.py
 This script deletes all points except every x-th point from the point cloud.
-It saves the folder with the filtered pointcloud in the same directory as the source folder (for easy access via simulate_data.py).
+It stores the folder with the filtered pointcloud in the same directory as the source folder (for easy access via simulate_data.py).

-##Parameter
+## Parameter
 - `-h, --help`:                    Show this help message and exit.
 - `--input_folder INPUT_FOLDER`:   Path to the input folder.
 - `--step STEP`:                   Filtering level (every x-th point will be retained) -> default: 2.